KIDS AND TEENS

 Individual Therapy

-Personalized services targeting your child's particular needs
+Personalized services targeting your child's particular goals

-Individual sessions are for those needing intensive focus on particular areas or skills, seeking treatment using a single rather than an integrated approach, for whom no suitable group is currently available, and for individuals looking for a treatment program entirely tailored to their strengths and weaknesses.
+Individual sessions are for those preferring intensive focus on particular areas or skills, seeking treatment using a single rather than an integrated approach, for whom no suitable group is currently available, and for individuals looking for a treatment program entirely tailored to their strengths and weaknesses.
 Some children enroll in both individual and group sessions.

 Group Therapy